connorhamm/connorhamm.github.io/_posts/2018-06-20-The_Impossible_List.md

 Professional Goals
 - Attend more interviews
-- pay off student loans
+- Pay off student loans

 Habit Goals
 - Do a morning workout 100 days in a row